Without “Germany” in the Chancellery? Greens group wants to delete word from election platform title

 Also Volker Wissing, General Secretary of the FDP, expressed disbelief: “The Greens are against Germany, but want to be elected and govern here !?”

-Greens: CDU in attack mode – waiter scoffs at the lack of Union election platform
+Greens: CDU in attack mode – waiter scoffs at the lack of Union election program

 The Union and the Greens seem to be moving towards a duel for the Chancellery.
 In recent polls for the federal election in 2021, the Greens were recently repeatedly ahead.
 In view of this, the CDU had already published an “argumentation aid” for the election campaign – including a reference to a “fly agaric phenomenon” by the Greens.

 The Greens want to hold their federal party conference from June 11th to 13th digitally.
-In addition to the adoption of the election program, the official freestyle of Annalena Baerbock as candidate for chancellor is also planned.
+In addition to the adoption of the election program, Annalena Baerbock’s official freestyle as candidate for chancellor is also planned for the event.
 In view of the pandemic, a major event would “not be responsible,” said Federal Managing Director Michael Kellner Daily mirror.
 “If all of life is digital, so is politics.”

 On Facebook, Kellner also scoffed at the CDU’s attacks on the Greens election manifesto: “Criticizing our program without having one yourself!
-We are of course honored that the CDU has dealt so much with our draft program. ”The Union has actually not yet had an election program: the CDU and CSU are currently working on the paper – and probably until the end of May at least.
+We are of course honored that the CDU has dealt so much with our draft program. ”The Union has actually not yet had an electoral program: the CDU and CSU are currently working on the paper – and probably until at least the end of May.
 The CSU also wants to set its own “Bavarian accents”. (dpa / fn)

 #Germany #Chancellery #Greens #group #delete #word #election #platform #title